pluginpal/strapi-plugin-config-sync/README.md

 By clicking on one of the items in the diff table you can see the exact difference between sync dir and database in a git-style diff viewer.

 <img src="https://raw.githubusercontent.com/boazpoolman/strapi-plugin-config-sync/master/.github/config-diff.png" alt="Config diff in admin" />

+## ⌨️ Usage / Workflow
+This plugin works best when you use `git` for the version control of your Strapi project.
+When you do so, with this plugin you are able to version control your config data through files.

+_The following workflows are assuming you're using `git`._

+### Local development
+When building a new feature locally for your Strapi project you'd use the following workflow:

+- Build the feature.
+- Export the config.
+- Commit and push the files to git.

+### Deployment
+When deploying the newly created feature - to either a server, or a co-worker's machine - you'd use the following workflow:

+- Pull the latest file changes to the environment.
+- (Re)start your Strapi instance.
+- Import the config.

+### Production deployment
+When deploying to production you'd use the same deployment workflow as described above.
+But before you do, you have to take some extra precautions to ensure no data will be lost:

+- Run `yarn cs diff` to verify there are no config changes that could be overwritten.
+- If there have been changes made;
+	- Export these before you pull the new config.
+	- Commit and push the exported files to git.
+	- If needed; merge into the branch you were about to pull.
+- Continue with the regular deployment workflow.

+Try to avoid making config changes directly on production.
+You wouldn't want to change something like API permissions (roles) on production without it being in your version control.

 ## 🚀 Config types